a-n-rose/a-n-rose.github.io/_posts/2019-01-06-resources-publicly-available-speech-databases.md

 * Github repo comparing ConvNet and RNNs on time sequence data: <a href="https://github.com/locuslab/TCN">locuslab</a>

+* An amazing list of opensource <a href="https://deepmind.com/research/open-source/open-source-datasets/">datasets</a>

 ### Text

 * Sentiment Analysis <a href="https://blog.cambridgespark.com/50-free-machine-learning-datasets-sentiment-analysis-b9388f79c124">Datasets</a>.